stlanier/Flatiron-School-Module-3-Project/README.md

 By (1) list-wise removing missing data; (2) converting the classification problem to a binary one and standardizing features; and (3) manually setting the probability threshold for disease detection to 0.35, I was able to achieve **0.95 recall** and **0.89 accuracy** from my best model, a soft voting ensemble classifier made up of a linear SVM, logistic regression classifier, and an AdaBoost classifier.

 ## App Demo
-The app, currently waiting for hosting, allows  users to compare the relationship between heart disease and up to three predictors.
+The app, hosted [here](https://share.streamlit.io/stlanier/heart-disease-classifier/app.py), allows  users to compare the relationship between heart disease and up to three predictors.
+Future features will allow users to interact with the classifiers used in this project.

 ![Gif demo of app](images/app_demo.gif)